frederic-perez/AmE-dictionary/data/dictionary.md

 __concierge__ _n_ :two::hammer: _Ask your hotel concierge for a special value card._
 __conciliatory__ _adj_
 __concise__
+__conclave__ _n_ /KAHN-klayv/ A private meeting, a secret assembly, or a general gathering. _A conclave of regional leaders of the international organization is meeting in June._
 __concoct__ _v_ :three::pencil2: (concocted) Create or devise (a story or plan). _His cronies concocted a simple plan._ _Syn_ make up, think up, dream up, fabricate
 __concoction__ _n_ :two::hammer:
 __concomitant__ _adj_ :seven::hammer: